tldr-pages/tldr/pages/common/macchina.md

 `macchina --doctor`

-- List out original artists of all the ASCII art used by macchina:
+- List out original artists of all the ASCII art:

 `macchina --ascii-artists`